petterh/textedit/docs/Chapter-17-Changing-Fonts.md

 [« Previous: Printing](Chapter-16-Printing.md) — [Next: Going Abroad »](Chapter-18-Going-Abroad.md)

-# Chapter 17: Changing Fonts
+# Chapter&nbsp;17: Changing Fonts

 TextEdit allows the user to select one proportional font and one fixed-width font.
 These selections are global across all instances of TextEdit, but it is quick to switch between proportional and fixed-width font, and the selected font is retained for individual files and for file types.

-The TextEdit Font Dialog is an example of implementation problems overpowering user requirements, a problem I talked about in Chapter 2.
+The TextEdit Font Dialog is an example of implementation problems overpowering user requirements, a problem I talked about in Chapter&nbsp;2.
 My original plan called for a single dialog for font customization, looking something like Figure&nbsp;35:

 ![Font Dialog](Chapter-17-Changing-Fonts-Figure35.bmp)